How Democracies Die

 Tuesday, November 13, 2018

 Anita Tuvin Schlechter Auditorium, 7 p.m.

 Is democracy in decline around the world?
 Is American democracy itself in trouble?
 Examining the history of democracy in the United States against a global backdrop of how democracies have died throughout history, Ziblatt comes to some surprising conclusions about the sources of vulnerability and strength in American democracy today.
+After Ziblatt’s presentation, Prof. David O’Connell will offer a brief scholarly counterargument that challenges certain aspects of Ziblatt’s book as they pertain to the American political system.
 A book sale and signing will follow the program.

 This event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the departments of political science and international studies, and the Churchill Fund.
 It is part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 Daniel Ziblatt is Eaton Professor of the Science of Government at Harvard University and a faculty associate at Harvard’s Minda De Gunzburg Center for European Studies.
 He researches and teaches in European politics, democratization, and historical political economy.